robatwilliams/unit-testing-AtoZ/README.md

 May be nested, but it's better not to go too deep.
 Optional; use only when they help.
 Not necessary to wrap the entire test file in one when using a modern test runner.

 ## L

+### Long file

+A file of tests that is so long as to be difficult to comprehend and navigate.

+With the approach of a single test file per implementation file, the test file becomes the longer of the pair.
+IDE features such as code folding become invaluable for navigation.
+When a file becomes unreasonably long, it may be a sign that the file under test is in need of splitting - rather than the test file.

 ### Loose